Israeli airstrike hits hospital entrance in Gaza, killing medic and wounding 9 other people

 There was no immediate comment from the Israeli military.

-The military has struck hospitals on several occasions during the 18-month war, accusing Hamas militants of hiding out in them or using them for military purposes.
-Hospital staff have denied the allegations and accused Israel of recklessly endangering civilians and gutting the territory's health system.
+The military has struck and raided hospitals on several occasions during the 18-month war, accusing Hamas militants of hiding out in them or using them for military purposes.
+Hospital staff have denied the allegations and accused Israel of recklessly endangering civilians and gutting Gaza's health system.

 On Sunday, Israel struck the last major hospital providing critical care in northern Gaza after ordering an evacuation.
 A patient died during the evacuation, and the strike severely damaged the emergency room, pharmacy and surrounding buildings, according to Al-Ahli Hospital.